 The PDC's annual showpiece takes place over the festive period with the world’s best arrowsmiths competing for the Sid Waddell trophy, and we've got everything you need to know about the great sporting spectacle.

-The 2025 staging of the competition will get underway in mid-December - likely Friday 13th December - with the final taking place early in the New Year.
+The 2025 staging of the competition will get underway on Sunday 15th December, with the final taking place on Friday 3rd January 2025.

 The opening two rounds of action typically fill up the calendar until the Christmas break, with the remaining rounds, up until the final, commencing following the three-day interval.

-Following the conclusion of the final second-round matches on Monday 23rd December, the remaining competitors are once again expected to enjoy a three-day break over Christmas, with the action likely getting back underway on Friday 27th December.
+Following the conclusion of the final second-round matches on Monday 23rd December, the tournament will undertake its three-day break over Christmas, with the action getting back underway on Friday 27th December.

 Winner (1): | £500,000 |